 Computer science languages provide instructions for modern life.
 From mobile phones to factory machinery, computer programming languages set parameters for how devices function around the world.
 These languages also make it possible to use multiple mobile apps and software packages without conflict.
 Programming experts are needed to keep an estimated 1.3 billion personal computers, 5 billion mobile phones, and countless other machines operational.

 The prevalence of programmed devices means plenty of opportunities for computer science graduates.
 The U.S. Bureau of Labor Statistics (BLS) estimated a 21% growth in software development jobs from 2018 to 2028.
-Available jobs for computer research scientists responsible for advancements in programming languages are expected to grow 16% over the same period.
+Available jobs for computer research scientists responsible for advancements in programming language are expected to grow 16% over the same period.

 What are the most popular programming languages?

 Determining which computer science languages are the most popular, useful, or in-demand can be a difficult proposition.
-Programming languages are constantly evolving to reflect the needs of end-users and designers.
+Programming languages are constantly evolving to reflect the needs of end users and designers.
 New languages join the fray to fill in the gaps left by legacy or niche languages.

 The shifting ground underneath programmers, engineers, and designers makes having a strong base, in at least one language, essential.
 We can use multiple surveys and industry reports to piece together a list of programming languages.